tuberboy/realtime/README.md

 # RealTime
-Real Time (live) - Date and Time using c, it's look like javascript loop date time
+Real Time (live) - Date and Time using c and also in php, it's look like javascript loop date time

+* only works on terminal or on any command line interface

 # Build
 ```